Q. Does New Matilda have a comments policy?

 Q. Even if I’m not a supporter, do I need to register to access articles on New Matilda?

-A. At this stage (October 2015), you don’t.
+A. No, you don’t.
 But we encourage readers to do so.
-New Matilda is considering putting up a partial paywall before Christmas 2015.
-The paywall is likely to make some stories only available to subscribers for a period of time (before the story is released into the wilderness, for everyone to see).
+New Matilda is considering putting up a partial paywall at some time in the future.
+The paywall is likely to make some stories only available to subscribers for a short period of time (before the story is released into the wilderness, for everyone to see).

 Q. Does New Matilda have an RSS feed?

-A. We’re creating one shortly for the new site.
+A. We’re creating one asap.
 Sorry for any inconvenience till then.
 When it’s ready, you can grab it here: http://newmatilda.com/rss.xml

 Q. How does email notification work?